Chart Color Schemes

 River Heads has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to influence this area.
-Notable projects include Hervey Bay Airport Redevelopment, Queensland Train Manufacturing Program, Forest Wind Farm, and Bruce Highway Targeted Safety Program - Wide Bay Burnett, with the following list providing details on those most pertinent.
+Zero projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Hervey Bay Airport Redevelopment, Queensland Train Manufacturing Program (both mentioned twice), and Forest Wind Farm.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.